Work and Cancer: How to Cope

 Divide your daily chores and administrative duties among your friends and coworkers.

 Managing your�work, personal/family life, and cancer treatment can be difficult, but not impossible.
 Throughout this stressful time, don't become isolated.
 Investigate�local cancer support groups to meet others facing the same challenges.
 Also, ask questions of your medical team.
 Communication is the way to a better outcome.

 Recognize the symptoms of depression: suffering more than two weeks from feelings of guilt, alienation, excessive indecision, poor self-esteem, or hopelessness about the future.
 Seek counseling from a social worker or psychosocial professional who specializes in working with cancer patients.

 Control side effects

 Infection.
 Workplace hygiene is vital to avoiding serious infection.
 Try not to share a telephone, office equipment, or eating utensils.
-Disinfect phones and computer keyboards with rubbing alcohol after others use them.
+Disinfect phones and computer keyboards after others use them.
 Avoid close contact with coworkers who have contagious illnesses, such as colds and flu.